The DrugMatrix database is an integrated toxicogenomic that contains the short-term rat toxicity study results from approximately

 To this end we have created a Shiny web application on top of the DrugMatrix database that allows users to

-query a gene and identify its relationship to all diagnosed pathologies, clinical pathologies, and experimental animal organ weight changes following chemial treatment.
+query a gene and identify its relationship to all diagnosed pathologies, clinical pathologies, and experimental animal organ weight changes due to the chemial compound

 query a specific pathology, clinical pathology, organ weight change to identify the most strongly associated genes.